-However, divested of duration, deep sleep is in fact the timeless presence of Consciousness that is beyond, behind and within all states and, although it gives birth to the appearance of time, it is not itself in time.
+However, divested of duration, deep sleep is in fact the timeless presence of consciousness that is beyond, behind and within all states and, although it gives birth to the appearance of time, it is not itself in time.
 Our experience is that deep sleep is simply the timeless presence of consciousness that does not appear or disappear.

-Does that which is present during deep sleep or rather, that which is present asdeep sleep, disappear when the dreaming world appears?
+Does that which is present during deep sleep, or rather, that which is present asdeep sleep, disappear when the dreaming world appears?
 No!
 The dreaming world simply emerges within deep sleep, that is, within this timeless consciousness.

 Does that which is present as deep sleep disappear when the world of the waking state appears?
 No!
 The waking world simply emerges within deep sleep, within this timeless consciousness.

 The transition from deep sleep to dreaming to waking is seamless.
-In fact it is not a transition at all.
-It is presumed to be a transition only from the point of view of the waking state where a separate entity seems to transition from one state to another.
+In fact, it is not a transition at all.
+It is presumed to be a transition only from the point of view of the waking state, where a separate entity seems to transition from one state to another.

-However, from the point of view of Consciousness there is no transition, there is simply a flow of changing appearances, and sometimes no appearances at all, in its own ever-present Reality.
+However, from the point of view of consciousness there is no transition; there is simply a flow of changing appearances, and sometimes no appearances at all, in its own ever-present reality.

-That which is deep sleep, timeless Presence, does not disappear in order for the dreaming and waking worlds to appear.
+That which is deep sleep, timeless presence, does not disappear in order for the dreaming and waking worlds to appear.
 It simply remains as it always is and, at the same time, takes the shape of the dreaming and waking worlds.

 At no point in this process does a separate entity fall asleep or transition from one state to another.
 Nobody falls asleep and nobody wakes up.

 When viewed from the perspective of the waking state, deep sleep is a state.
-When viewed from its own perspective, it is timeless Presence.
+When viewed from its own perspective, it is timeless presence.